-In most of Minnesota, the sales tax is 6.875 percent on all products except purchases of unprepared food, clothing, shoes or medicine.
-In some cities, the sales tax is slightly higher.
+In most of Minnesota, the sales tax is 6.5 percent on all products except purchases of unprepared food, clothing, shoes or medicine.
+In the cities of Minneapolis and Saint Paul, the sales tax is 7 percent.

 The custom of tipping service personnel is a generally-accepted practice in Minnesota: 15-20 percent for restaurant wait staff; 10-15 percent for taxi drivers; 50 cents to $1 per bag for bellmen.
 Occasionally, gratuities are automatically added to restaurant checks, but not often.

 Entry from Canada, Europe, and Japan via air: customs declaration forms are distributed at the Minneapolis/St. Paul International Air Charter Terminal in a variety of languages.

 Entry from Canada via ground transportation: Customs checks are carried out at checkpoints in Baudette, Crane Lake, Grand Portage, International Falls, Lancaster, Noyes, Pine Creek, Roseau and Warroad.
 (Checkpoints are marked with a crossed flag symbol on the official Minnesota highway map.

 It is best to inquire locally about legal drinking restrictions; they vary by county.
 Generally, bars and restaurants, hotels and other drinking establishments are open from 8 am -2 am Monday through Saturday and 12 pm -12 am on Sunday.
 Persons must be 21 years of age to consume alcoholic beverages in Minnesota.

 Maps & Transportation